wix-playground/stylable-components/docs/portal/portal-spec.md

 | -- | -- | -- | -- | -- |
 | children | React.ReactNode | null | no | The elements to be rendered in the portal |

+**Style**

+The portal wraps its children and places them in a different location in the DOM.
+Because of this, when styling, keep in mind that chaining styles may not work as the children are taken out of the normal flow and placed directly under the body.

+Styling of the portal wrapper (Giving it a fixed size for example) should be done with inline styling.

 ### Behavior

-The *Portal* component returns an empty span and wraps its children in a div, placing them on top of all other elements (Attaching them to the body).
+The *Portal* component returns an empty span where it was placed.
+It wraps its children in a div, placing them on top of all other elements (Attaching them directly to the body).